dyammons/Canine_Leukocyte_scRNA/README.md

 ### 1. Browse the complete annotated dataset

 The proccessed dataset is avaliable for browsing via the UCSC Cell Browser portal.
-Using the portal you can exlore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.
+Using the portal you can explore feature expression throughout the dataset as well as obtain the transcriptomic signatures of each cell type though an interactive webpage.

 Note: the UCSC Cell Browser dataset is being updated to include all dataset presented in the manuscript.
+Additionally, the cell type signatures on the Browser need to be updated.
 Once updated this note will be removed.

 Link to the dataset: https://canine-leukocyte-atlas.cells.ucsc.edu

 Link to UCSC Cell Browser documentation: https://cellbrowser.readthedocs.io/en/master/